 This course is an introduction to clinical pathology and the pharmacological management of the treatment of dental patients.
 The student will learn to integrate diseases commonly found in dental hygiene practice with the pharmacologic agents used in management of those diseases.
 3 hours of lecture per week.
-Prerequisite: DHY-1012, DHY-1022, DHY-1030, and BIO-2012.
+Prerequisite: DHY-2030, DHY 2020, DHY 2721 or instructor permission.